 CHIEF EXECUTIVE OFFICER

 Dr. Sally Zhao obtained her Ph.D. in ESL (English as a Second Language) Testing and Assessment and an MA in Language and Communication from Cardiff University, UK, an M.Ed. in Teaching English for Specific Purposes from University of Exeter, U.K., and a BA in English Language and Literature from Lanzhou University, China.
 Sally has experience in teaching ESL, English Language and Communication, LINC (Language Instruction for Newcomers to Canada), and ELT (Enhanced Language Training) courses.
-Sally started her career at CIES in 2005.
+Sally started her career at TIES in 2005.
 Since then, she has been in different roles within the organization as ESL volunteer tutor, LINC instructor, ELT instructor, LINC Manager and Executive Director Designate.
-On November 1, 2014, Sally became the Executive Director of CIES, a title that later changed to Chief Executive Officer.
+On November 1, 2014, Sally became the Executive Director of TIES, a title that later changed to Chief Executive Officer (CEO).

 CHIEF FINANCIAL OFFICER

 Wei has over 10 years of experience in finance, accounting, auditing and tax.
 He obtained his Chartered Professional Accountant and Certified General Accountant designations in 2015.
 He earned his Master of Arts in Economics at the University of Ottawa, and also holds a bachelor's degree in Business Administration.
 Wei joined the Society in 2015 as Finance Manager.
 As of 2016, in consultation with the Chief Executive Officer, Wei, besides performing the duties of Finance & Operations manager, has been involved in the Society’s high-level financial strategic planning and financial operations.
 In October 2017, Wei assumed the role of Chief Financial Officer.
 As a first-generation immigrant, he received a great amount of community and government assistance after his family landed Canada, and as such, Wei’s goal is to give back to the community and the country that first helped him succeed.
-He is grateful and pleased to work for CIES, an organization that serves communities and helps newcomers.
+He is grateful and pleased to work for TIES, an organization that serves communities and helps newcomers.

 Jana has taught all CLB levels and demonstrates a clear understanding of the CLB framework and its application in classroom planning.
 In 2015 she completed the PBLA Foundation Course and became a Lead Teacher.
-As a PBLA lead, Jana has provided PBLA training to our instructors and helped implement PBLA at C.I.E.S.
+As a PBLA lead, Jana has provided PBLA training to our instructors and helped implement PBLA at TIES.